-I craved for green chillies and turns out, I was deficient in Vitamin C. Others who may crave for red meat may be deficient in protein.
-Craving for chocolate just means you need to have more minerals like magnesium in your body and so on
+I craved for green chilies and turns out, I was deficient in Vitamin C. Others who may crave for red meat may be deficient in protein.
+Craving for chocolate just means you need to have more minerals like magnesium in your body and so on.

-Reading up would be the first thing you will need to get doing as soon as you know you are expecting.
-I believe we live in a world that allows us to make educated and informed choices, far more than our mother’s generation were able to.
+Reading up would be the first thing to do as soon as you know you are expecting.
+I believe we live in a world that allows us to make educated and informed choices, far more than our mother’s generation could.

 We need to take advantage of all the information out there; whether over the internet or through books.
-I personally do have more faith in published books since websites and blogs can have their own agenda and that may not be fair to make the choices that are right for you.
+I have more faith in published books since websites and blogs can have their own agenda and that may not be fair to make the choices right for you.